aldebaran/qibuild/doc/source/guide/overview/testing_a_project.rst

 * The tests will run from the main CMake build dir, instead of ``CMAKE_CURRENT_SOURCE_DIR``.
   So if ``qi_add_test`` is in ``src/foo/bar/CMakeLists.txt``, the working dir will be ``src/foo/build/`` instead of ``src/foo/build/bar``.

+* CMake lets you define a ``COST`` propertiy as a float for your tests, so that CTest will run the tests with higher cost first.
+We think this is not a useful feature, and instead we introduce the concept of 'SLOW' tests, which are disabled by default and will only run when using ``qibuild test --slow``, but the underlying implementation uses the ``COST`` properties (tests with cost higher than 50 are considred to be slow)